Arthur Lubin: At Universal and other studios

 Lubin made White Savage (1943) with Maria Montez, Jon Hall and Sabu, then was given his largest ever budget when he replaced Henry Koster on Phantom of the Opera (1943) with Claude Rains.
 This was a great success commercially, as was Ali Baba and the Forty Thieves (1944) with Montez, Hall and Sabu.

 Lubin tried to get into the Signal Corps but they said he was more valuable making documentaries.
 Delightfully Dangerous (1945) was made for Hunt Stromberg and his old boss Charles Rogers at United Artists.
 Back at Universal he made The Spider Woman Strikes Back (1946), which he said he "hated" and did not want to do but the studio threatened to put him on suspension.

 This was followed by the expensive box office disappointment Night in Paradise (1946).
 After the failure of this movie, Universal elected not to review his contract.

 Independent Producer

 He made two more for United Artists, New Orleans (1947) and Impact (1949).
-Lubin continued to direct theatre on the side, doing This Young World at the Pasadena Playhouse in 1948.
+Lubin continued to direct theatre on the side, doing This Young World at the Pasadena Playhouse in 1948 which he later called "the best play I've done".